-- Try a soft reset first
+- Try a soft reset first.

-- Check the battery of your device
+- Check the battery of your device.

-- Factory reset the Kindle
+- Factory reset the Kindle.

-- And if all else fails, contact Amazon support
+If all else fails, contact Amazon support.

-How to reset Kindle: 3 simple solutions to try
+How to reset Kindle—3 options to try

 1. Try a 'soft reset' first

 The first and most straightforward option is to try a soft reset.
-Simply flip open your Kindle cover, and press and hold the power button (this is usually on the bottom on your device, but may be on the back) until a dialogue box appears or the screen goes black.
+Simply flip open your Kindle cover, and press and hold the power button (this is usually on the bottom of your device, but may be on the back) until a dialogue box appears or the screen goes black.
 Continue to hold down for a count of 40, then release.
 After a few seconds, your Kindle should reboot.
 Don’t worry if the screen flashes during the process, as this is normal.

 In the same way that it is important to fully shut down your desktop computer or laptop regularly, rather than leaving them in perpetual sleep mode, it is vital that you allow your Kindle a chance for a refresh every now and then.
 The soft reset won’t wipe any of your data or mess up your settings, so it’s perfectly safe to do as often as you need.

-2. Then check the battery
+2. Double check the battery